 KELA – This page contains information on how the coronavirus situation (COVID-19) affects Kela’s subsidies and services

 TYÖTERVEYSLAITOS – Finnish institute of occupational health – Instructions for workplaces to prevent a viral epidemic

-We constantly monitor the development of the situation and also provide information on various social media channels such as Facebook, Instagram and Twitter.
+We also provide information on various social media channels such as Facebook, Instagram and Twitter.